heigvd-software-engineering/swissimage-vision/infra/labelstudio/README.md

 1. Manually create a project in the Label Studio UI.
 2. Use the Label Studio API.

-In this directory, you can find a Python script that uses the Label Studio API to configure a project.
+In this directory, you can find a Python script (`configure.py`) that uses the Label Studio API to configure a project.
 To use the script,

+1. Modify the `configure.py` script to match your needs.
+You can find the documentation for the Label Studio API SDK [here](https://labelstud.io/sdk/index.html) with an exhaustive list of available methods and configuration options.
-1. Navigate to the root of the repository.
+2. Navigate to the root of the repository.
-2. Include the following environment variables in a `.env` file.
+3. Include the following environment variables in a `.env` file.

    ```bash
    AWS_S3_ENDPOINT=...